Joint Classics-History Ph.D. Program in Ancient History

 Untenured Participating Faculty

-In Classics: Johanna Hanink (Greek cultural history); in Art History: Rebecca Molholt (ancient art); in Religious Studies: Nancy Khalek (early Islam).
+In Classics: Johanna Hanink (Greek cultural history); in Religious Studies: Nancy Khalek (early Islam).

 Candidates are admitted into the program by either the Classics or the History Department.
 The admitting department assumes financial responsibility for all candidates it admits to the program.
 All applicants to the program should upload their materials directly to the Ancient History portal and indicate by checking the appropriate box whether they wish to be evaluated by the Classics Department or by the History Department.
 Applications are assessed on a holistic basis, but candidates admitted to the program will normally have at least 2 years (or equivalent) of either Greek or Latin and at least 1 year (or equivalent) of the other.
 Generally, those with stronger background in history should consider applying through the History Department, while those with stronger preparation in the classical languages (typically a minimum of three years of either Greek or Latin and two years of the other) are better candidates to be considered by the Classics Department.